Excuse me for asking - but what exactly does a lighting director do and where does he or she work?

 The information below is mostly aimed at those interested in the broadcast media who are hoping to find out something about the role of the lighting director in the making of television programmes.
-I have on occasions been contacted and asked for this kind of information so hopefully the following might be of interest to some people.
+It may also be of some help to those who might be considering working in the industry, with a view to eventually becoming an LD.

 Where do LDs work?

 From the 1950s to the 1990s there were TV studios in cities all over the UK owned by the BBC and the various ITV companies.
 Then these were closed one by one until by 2000 pretty well all TV production came from studios in and around London.
 In the early 2000s the government, via Ofcom, instructed the BBC, ITV and Channel 4 to go back to making TV outside London.
 This process took several years but by 2020 over 50% of broadcast hours of entertainment, drama, documentaries and children's TV was being made outside the M25.

 Of course, this didn't come about by reopening all the old regional studios, most of which no longer existed.

 The BBC reacted to this pressure with enthusiasm, believing that it would be cheaper to make programmes outside the South East of England.
 They decided to sell off Television Centre and along with ITV did a deal with a property company called Peel.
 Peel built some studios at a new development in Salford called MediaCity UK.
 The company that runs the MediaCity studios is called 'dock 10'.
 ITV and the BBC signed up to renting studio space from them over 10 years from 2011.
 ITV left their old Granada studios in Manchester and booked one of the 4 main studios on a permanent basis, also using others when required.